dannsam/xenko-docs/manual/physics/tutorials/script-a-triggered-event.md

     ![Infinite bounce](media/physics-tutorials-create-a-bouncing-ball-infinitely-bouncing-ball.gif)

-    This will make it easier to see the effect of the trigger later.
+    This isn't strictly necessary, but makes it easier to see the effect of the trigger later.

 Now we'll add a trigger in the space between the ball and the ground, so the ball passes through it.